localwiki/localwiki/sapling/versionutils/docs/index.rst

 diffing and merging when working with Django.

 The ``django-versionutils`` project was initially developed for the `LocalWiki project`_.
-We found that existing versioning systems for Django didn't suit our needs (and often left much to be desired).
+We wanted a way to abstract out the often tedious versioning-related aspects of writing a wiki system.
+When looking at all the existing versioning systems for Django, we found none suited our needs.

 .. toctree::
    :maxdepth: 2